 - Side effects such as nausea, diarrhea, or sensitive skin

-If you were comfortable with and enjoyed sex before starting treatment, chances are you will still find pleasure in physical intimacy during treatment.
+If you and your partner were comfortable with and enjoyed sex before starting treatment, chances are you will still find pleasure in physical intimacy during treatment.
 But you may find that intimacy takes on new meaning.
-Hugging, touching, holding, and cuddling may become more important, while sexual intercourse may become less important.
+Hugging, touching, holding, and cuddling may become more important, while sex may become less important.

-If you aren’t in a relationship, or are in a less traditional one, cancer and its treatment can affect your sex life even more.
-The challenges can involve difficult decisions and be tough to manage.
+Even if you aren’t in a relationship, cancer and its treatment can still affect your sex life.

-It may be possible to get pregnant during treatment, but it should be avoided because targeted therapy drugs may cause birth defects.
-Doctors advise women of childbearing age – from the teens through the end of menopause – to use birth control throughout treatment.
-Ask your doctor about what forms of birth control are safe to use - many targeted drugs interact with other drugs so birth control pills may not always be the best choice.
-Men may also need to use condoms to avoid exposing their partner to the drug or to avoid being exposed by a partner taking targeted therapy.
+It might be possible to get pregnant during treatment, but doctors often recommend that it be avoided because some targeted therapy drugs could cause birth defects.
+Doctors typically advise women of childbearing age – from the teens through the end of menopause – to use birth control throughout treatment and often for some time afterward.

-If a woman is pregnant when her cancer is discovered, it may be possible to delay treatment until after the baby is born.
+If a woman is pregnant when her cancer is first found, it might be possible to delay treatment until after the baby is born.
 For a woman who needs treatment sooner, the doctor may suggest starting treatment after the 12th week of pregnancy, when the fetus is beyond the stage of greatest risk.
-In some cases, termination of the pregnancy may be considered.
+Sometimes, termination of the pregnancy might be considered.

 Most targeted therapies aren’t known to have long-term effects on a woman’s ability to become pregnant after treatment, but this issue hasn’t been well studied.
 Talk to your doctor if you are considering pregnancy after completing treatment.